AeternaX1/RaspberryPiWebserver/README.md

 ### Configuring PHPMyAdmin
 Before PHPMyAdmin can be booted, some changes need to be made to the webserver.
-Edit the “Apache2.conf” file.
+Edit the “Apache2.conf” file

-	- sudo nano /etc/apache2/apache2.conf
+	sudo nano /etc/apache2/apache2.conf

 Add this line to the BOTTOM of this file.
 This line will include PHPMyAdmin’s configuration and allow it to be loaded in and listened to by Apache2.

-	- Include /etc/phpmyadmin/apache.conf
+	Include /etc/phpmyadmin/apache.conf

 Save, exit, and restart the Apache2 service.
 This will flush the current Apache2 configuration and make it load in the modified file.

-	- sudo service apache2 restart
+	sudo service apache2 restart